emrekrt1655/social-media-app/ReadMe.md

 ### `docker-compose -f docker.compose.yml up -d`

-In the project directory, you can generate your database:
+In the project directory, you can generate your database or create anyone you like:

 ### `npx prisma generate`